-Both research trials showed that the women taking the progesterone treatment suffered no harm, nor did their babies.
+The research did show that the women taking the progesterone treatment suffered no harm, nor did their babies.
+That is very important information for women taking progesterone for other reasons, such as fertility treatment, or for those taking part in other research trials.